 Having now made my first trip with the BBA Premium Bike Box I would highly recommend getting the following accessories:

 Quick Release Skewers: The BBA Premium Bike Box does not come with QR skewers.
-If like me you have disc brakes I wouldn’t bother.
+If like me you have disc brakes I wouldn’t bother though.
 Thankfully Matt at Giant Loughton had a novel way to secure the tires using cable ties.

 Pull Strap: you need this.
 The ‘moulded handles’ are not ideal and are little to no help when trying to lift the box.
-I live in a first floor flat and on my return home I had no help.
+I live in a first floor flat and on my return home I had no-one to help me.
 Trying to find a way to lift up the biggest, flattest box weighing nearly 30kg almost saw me falling back to the bottom with the bike box landing on top of me!

 Ideally, the box needs a shoulder strap and I can only assume the pull strap can be used as such.
 A shoulder strap would help you to lift the box which you’ll need to do to get it on the oversized luggage belt, get it in the back of the car, get it up stairs when no slope or lift is available and generally make life easier.